joelsita/project-two/README.md

 ## Design
-Website is consist of one page. easy to navigate and smooth transition to go through each sections.
+The website consists of two pages. easy to navigate and smooth transition to go through each sections.
 ## Wireframes
   #### Desktop
   #### Home page